-Quantum computing is an emerging technology for businesses poised to impact financial systems and other processes.
+Quantum computing is one of the emerging technologies for businesses poised to impact financial systems and other processes.
 As a result, quantum computing will have an impact on economic sectors.

 The Quantum Financial System Is Ready to Impact Investing